Pesquisa-UFCAT/metapy/index.md

 ```

 {: .warning }
-> Build objective functions in another .py file for good algorithm work.
+> Build objective function in another .py file for good algorithm work.
 METApy uses parallel processing, and Python recommends separating files when using a .ipynb file.

 <h2>Quick start</h2>